Rafting in Nepal: A Complete Guide

 Bhotekoshi River

 Bhotekoshi is one of the fast flowing rivers in Nepal best for adventurous river rafting.
-This river has a grade of 3-4 in the rafting category.
+This river is graded 4-5 on its steep upper section, easing to grade 3 lower down, making it one of the most intense short rafting runs in Nepal.

 The rafting starts from Khadichaur in Sindhupalchok district from where you will raft down to Kolpa.
 After staying overnight at Kolpa, your next rafting session begins down to Dumja, which is the ending point of the Bhotekoshi river rafting package.